 If you create a HealthCare.gov account, be sure to make note of your user name and password.

-Open enrollment for 2018 is scheduled to begin on November 1 and run for six weeks.
-After that deadline, you’ll be able to enroll only if you have a major life event, such as losing your job, marriage or divorce.
+Enroll by December 15 for coverage starting January 1, 2021.
+After that deadline, you’ll be able to enrol only if you have a major life event, such as losing your job, marriage or divorce.

 Most people will be able to renew coverage purchased on HealthCare.gov without filing an application or going back to the website.
 But if your income has changed or you’d like to shop for a better deal or a different plan, be sure to visit the site again during the open enrollment period.